Quantilope vs User Intuition: Which Research Platform Should You Choose?

 How do the pricing models compare?

-Quantilope typically costs $2,000-$15,000 per study depending on methodology complexity, with enterprise pricing for high-volume teams.
-User Intuition starts from $200 per study with no monthly fees — a fraction of the cost that enables any team to run research without a dedicated research budget.
+Quantilope typically costs $2,000-$15,000 per study.
+User Intuition starts from $200 per study with no monthly fees — enabling any team to run research without a dedicated budget.

 User Intuition's pricing model is fundamentally different.
-Studies start from $200 — 20 interviews at $10 each — with no monthly fees, no minimum commitments, and no per-interview premium pricing structure.
-A mid-scale study with 50 conversations costs roughly $500-$1,000.
-A large study with 200-300 conversations for representative insights costs in the low thousands.
-This pricing enables a different research cadence entirely: product teams can run a quick concept validation before any sprint.
-Marketers can test three messaging variants before deciding which to scale.
-Founders can interview 20 customers this week, 20 more next month, without worrying about budget allocation.
+Studies start from $200 — 20 interviews at $10 each — with no monthly fees or minimum commitments.
+A mid-scale study with 50 conversations costs $500-$1,000.
+This enables a different research cadence: product teams can validate concepts before any sprint, marketers can test messaging variants weekly, and founders can interview customers without budget justification.

 How do they compare on speed and setup?

-Both platforms deliver results in 24-72 hours, which is substantially faster than traditional research.
-The critical difference is setup: Quantilope requires methodology expertise and careful study design that can take days to get right; User Intuition launches in 5 minutes with no expertise required.
-Speed to first insight is dramatically different even when final turnaround times look similar.
+Both deliver results in 24-72 hours of fieldwork.
+The decisive difference is setup: Quantilope requires methodology expertise and careful study design that can take days; User Intuition launches in 5 minutes with no expertise required.

 User Intuition launches in 5 minutes.
-You write a research question, configure the conversation guide, and launch.
-The AI handles moderation, adapts dynamically to each participant, and extracts insights automatically.
-No methodology expertise required.
-No study design checklist.
-No worrying about attribute balance or sample size calculations.
-Results begin appearing as the first participants complete their conversations — real-time, not batch-delivered after fieldwork closes.
+Write a research question, configure the guide, launch.
+The AI handles moderation, adapts to each participant, and extracts insights automatically.
+Results begin appearing from the first completed conversation — real-time, not batch-delivered.
+With a 4M+ panel, 20 conversations fill in hours and 200-300 in 48-72 hours.

 This speed difference compounds over a research program.
-Quantilope enables 10-20 studies per year for a trained team running planned research.
-User Intuition enables continuous research — weekly or biweekly cycles if the team chooses — because setup friction is eliminated.
-A product manager can decide Monday morning that they want to understand customer reactions to a new concept, launch a study, and have 20-30 conversations in their Intelligence Hub by Wednesday.
-This iteration speed changes how organizations use research: from gated project deliverables to continuous input into decisions.
+Quantilope enables 10-20 studies per year for a trained team.
+User Intuition enables continuous research — weekly or biweekly cycles — because setup friction is eliminated.

 How do they handle knowledge compounding over time?